ailabstw/pttai-next/README.md

 * **Gateway**: A server which hosts multiple nodes.
 Anyone can run their own gateway instance.
 Multiple users can share a single gateway to reduce management cost or for authentication.
 * **Hub**: A public server that acts as a "social hub".
 People discover each other through hubs.
 Users can freely switch to a new hub without losing their data whenever they want.

-## Security & Privacy

 Direct messages are encrypted.
-However, the keys to preform the encryption is stored on the gateway server.
-To make sure your message is safe, you need to host your data with your own gateway server.
+However, the keys used to encrypt is stored on the gateway server.
+To make sure your message is safe, you need to run your own gateway.

 We're actively working on the encryption of group messages.